kerimoyle/libcellml-tutorials/tutorials/combine2020/createPotassiumChannelModel.rst

 .. container:: dothis

-    **4.c** Set the import reference on the component you just created to be the nameof the component in the GateModel.cellml file that you want to use.
+    **4.c** Set the import reference on the component you just created to be the name of the component in the GateModel.cellml file that you want to use.
     In this example, it is "gateEquations".

 .. container:: dothis